Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management Programs > Course Descriptions

 Here are the courses which make up the Building Energy and Resource Management (BERM) program.

-An overview of energy management & resource conservation in buildings and on their sites.
+A survey of the multiple approaches to energy management & resource conservation in buildings and on their sites.
 Reviews current economic, environmental, and social implications of building operations and systems management.

-Emphasis is on energy and conservation literacy (understanding of terms and concepts), the evolution of the modern building, market and external forces that impact building energy use, and the increasing need for skilled building managers.
+Emphasis is on energy and conservation literacy (understanding of terms and concepts), the evolution of the modern building, market and external forces that impact building energy use, and the increasing need for energy-conscious building professionals.

 An overview of building design & construction with emphasis on energy efficiency and durability.
 Reviews current understandings about building envelopes, building assemblies, and interactions with building mechanical systems.